codecrafting-io/AdvancedPathTracingCP2077/README.md

 **NOTE:** ReGIR DI/GI mode on Cyberpunk 2077 has activation issues, requiring multiple enable/disable timed cycles, and performance takes up to 30s to stabilize, if not reload the save or restart the game, especially after disabling.
 Using Auto Refresh Game or entering and exiting photo mode also may help.

+**NOTE:** This mod is will designed for Path Tracing (PT), not normal Ray Tracing (RT).
+So quality levels, optimizations are only for PT and won't affect RT.

 ## Installation

 Just drop the folder in `<path to cyberpunk 2077>\bin\x64\plugins\cyber_engine_tweaks\mods`.
 Remember to install the requirements.